Less Wrong is a community blog devoted to refining the art of human rationality. Please visit our About page for more information.

 Many outcomes of interest have pretty good predictors.
 It seems that height correlates to performance in basketball (the average height in the NBA is around 6'7").
 Faster serves in tennis improve one's likelihood of winning.
 IQ scores are known to predict a slew of factors, from income, to chance of being imprisoned, to lifespan.

-What is interesting is the strength of these relationships appear to deteriorate as you advance far along the right tail.
-Although 6'7" is very tall, is lies within a couple of standard deviations of the median US adult male height - there are many thousands of US men taller than the average NBA player, yet are not in the NBA.
+What's interesting is what happens to these relationships 'out on the tail': extreme outliers of a given predictor are seldom similarly extreme outliers on the outcome it predicts, and vice versa.
+Although 6'7" is very tall, it lies within a couple of standard deviations of the median US adult male height - there are many thousands of US men taller than the average NBA player, yet are not in the NBA.
 Although elite tennis players have very fast serves, if you look at the players serving the fastest serves ever recorded, they aren't the very best players of their time.
 It is harder to look at the IQ case due to test ceilings, but again there seems to be some divergence near the top: the very highest earners tend to be very smart, but their intelligence is not in step with their income (their cognitive ability is around +3 to +4 SD above the mean, yet their wealth is much higher than this) (1).

 Too much of a good thing?